December 11th 2017

 “One of the ways I work around this is by listening to an educational podcast or e-book while I sweat.
 Not only do I get the endorphin rush from my run, but I also end inspired by new information.
 This helps create the desire to run longer and/or look forward to the next one so I can continue my pleasure of learning with sweating at the same time.”

-Susannah Taylor, Editor-in-Chief at Get The Gloss: motivation for the busy woman
+Susannah Taylor, Editor-at-Large at Get The Gloss: motivation for the busy woman

 1. Get kitted out